- About Us

 Each Academy has an annually reviewed Child Protection Policy available on their website.

-Trustees ensure that each Local Governing Body reflects all expectations in Keeping Children Safe in Education (2016) in their operation of their Academy.
+Trustees ensure that each Local Governing Body reflects all expectations in Keeping Children Safe in Education (current year) in their operation of their Academy.

 The Trust has appointed Karen Deen as a Trustee with special responsibility for monitoring Safeguarding.